The Fender Champ through the Years

 These later Champs sound different from the 5F1 and other Tweeds.
 They all have the addition of Treble and Bass controls.
 These controls cause quite a bit of signal loss and scoop out mids.
-The filtering in these amp models is increased giving the amp a stiffer response.
+The filtering in these amp models is increased giving the amp a slightly stiffer response.
 For these reasons these Champs have less overdrive but they do have more cleans.
 These amp have a different cab with a "fixed baffle" rather than the "floating" kind found in Tweed Champs which sounds different.
 The Vibro-Champ version add a bias varying tremolo (via a second 12AX7) that's really nice.
-It's smooth musical and has a wide range of sounds.
+It's smooth, musical, and has a wide range of sounds.

 These amps can be made to sound more like a 5F1 by disabling the tone controls and changing the filtering circuit.